 Not long ago, Google removed the operator from its search options, saying that using “quotation marks” was a better way of searching for something.
 Unfortunately, users didn’t agree, and Google faced a lot of complaints.
 The + operator was a fundamental part of search since forever, and not only that, but it was better than “quoting” a search query.

 Verbatim Search Replaces + Operator

 In response to user complaints, Google has added a new search tool, that will provide you with the results that match your query exactly.
 Use the verbatim search tool, and Google won’t correct spelling errors, personalise your results, include synonyms and similar results, or stem words.

 Ok, the verbatim results aren’t quite as easy to use as the old operator, because you have to type your query, and then only select the option after the results have turned up, but it’s still a pretty handy thing, especially for people doing research on search engines.

 Using Verbatim Search

 As mentioned above, first you need to type your search query and get results.

-Finally, you’ll need to click on “Verbatim” in the menu that opens, as shown in the next image.
+Finally, you’ll need to click on “Verbatim” in the menu that opens

 Your search results will refresh, and you’ll get the results for exactly what you typed.
 This lack of personalisation could prove a boon to SEO’s and other people who need to know what raw search results look like.
 We look forward to trying it out, and seeing what sort of results we get.